jaydeepw/poly-picker/README.md

 Please follow Android code [style guide](https://source.android.com/source/code-style.html)

-## You can contribute to polypicker in following ways.
+## You can contribute to polypicker in following ways
  * Test on multiple devices you have
  * Write unit tests
  * Help with string translations